huggingface/blog/rl-benchmark.md

 | minigrid | $1$ | $0.95$ | $20$ | $10^{7}$ steps  | $64$ | $32$ |
 | dmlab | $4$ | $0.95$ | $2$ | $10^{9}$ steps (action repeat equal 4)  | $256$ | $32$ |

 **Obs**.
-When training using asynchronous versions of PPO (e.g. Sample-Factory), different hyperparameters were used (the default ones for DMLab on its repository).
+When training on Deepmind Lab with Sample-Factory, the default hyperparameters for DMLab on its repository.

 **Obs2**.
 Other parameters than the cited above were the default ones from each library.